Kurt Weill biography

 Meanwhile, Weill headed off to Davos to visit his distant cousin (and probably lover) Nelly Frank, then traveled on to Milan (where he saw Toscanini conduct at La Scala), Florence, Bologna, and Rome.
 He came back to Berlin and wrote his Concerto for Violin and Wind Orchestra, Op.
 12 in April and May, his last strictly instrumental work for many years to come.
 This unusual piece (violin and wind orchestra is not exactly a common pairing) was not performed at the time, but premiered the next year in Paris, and eventually made a sensation when violinist Stefan Frenkel (later concertmaster of New York's Metropolitan Opera) performed it, first on October 1925 in Weill's home town of Dessau and then at the International Society for Contemporary Music festival in Zurich in 1926.
 It would become a staple of Frenkele's repertoire.

 In June of 1924, Weill and Kaiser got back to work at Grünheide, with Weill coming and going from Berlin by train.
 One of those trips out proved to be among the most important events of Weill's life.
 It was a long way by land from the train station to Kaiser's home, but a relatively short trip by water.
 One day when Weill was coming out to Grünheide, Kaiser asked a houseguest to row across the lake and pick him up at the station.
 That houseguest was the young actress Lotte Lenya.
 The two immediately formed a strong connection, moved in together in May 1925, and eventually married.
 And divorced.
 And remarried.
-The Weill/Lenya relationship deserves a blog post of its own—or two or three—but suffice it to say for now that with his mentor Ferruccio Busoni on his deathbed (he died in August 1924), another equally important figure was entering Weill's life.
+The Weill/Lenya relationship deserves a blog post of its own—or two or three [Ed. note August 2021: or more.
+For starters, see Juliana's post on the song "Nannas Lied" and on Lenya's youth.]—but suffice it to say for now that with his mentor Ferruccio Busoni on his deathbed (he died in August 1924), another equally important figure was entering Weill's life.
 One teaser on that future blog post: while Lenya rowed him across the lake, he realized he had seen her before.

 The expanded Protagonist project proved to be more than a summer's work.
 Kaiser would work on the libretto until the end of 1924.
 Meanwhile, Weill composed Das Stundenbuche: Orchesterlieder nach texten von Rilke, Op.
 13. Only fragments of this "Book of Hours" survive, but we know it consisted of two three-song cycles, and that it premiered 22 Jan 1925 at the Berlin Philharmonic, with baritone Manfred Lewandowsky and conductor Heinz Unger.
 Separately from that, at roughly the same time as the libretto arrived, Weill started a side job writing for Der deutsche Rundfunk, a weekly radio guide.
 By the time he and the magazine parted ways, he would write over 400 articles.
 Much of this was as a music critic in the obvious sense but when Weill got the job Germany had only started radio broadcasting about two years earlier, so he also gave a lot of consideration to what did and didn't work in this new medium.